This release incorporates new features in the

 The output from ndb_config

-indicators for parameters that do not require restarting a data
+--xml, including explicit indicators for parameters that do not require restarting a data node with

 CPU consumption peaked several seconds after the forced termination an NDB client application due to the fact that the DBTC kernel block waited for any open transactions owned by the disconnected API client to be terminated in a busy loop, and did not break between checks for the correct state.
 (Bug #14550056)

 Receiver threads could wait unnecessarily to process incomplete signals, greatly reducing performance of ndbmtd.
 (Bug #14525521)